ashishtrivedi16/node-mailer/README.md

 > Modules used: nodemailer, body-parser, expressjs, multer

+- nodemailer - Modeule for node.js to send emails.

 - body-parser − This is a node.js middleware for handling JSON, Raw, Text and URL encoded form data.

 - multer − This is a node.js middleware for handling multipart/form-data.